 Ransomware is proving to be a major challenge for computer users all over, including Microsoft when it comes to handling malware on Windows 10.
 In fact, the company claims that the variants of ransomware have more than doubled in the past 12 months.
 And while other kinds of viruses and trojans are short-term and extractable, Ransomware works on the premise of extorting funds in return for non-deletion of all your important files and documents.
 To add to that, methods and means attackers are using to perpetrate ransomware attacks are varied, complex and costly.

-Here is how Windows 10 Anniversary Update deals with the threat of ransomware on your PC.
+Here is how Windows 10 deals with the threat of ransomware on your PC.

 Ransomware protection in Windows 10

-For protection against attackers causing ransomware, Windows 10 v1607 and later has some significant improvements for your computer.
+For protection against attackers causing ransomware, Windows 10 has some significant improvements for your computer.
 So you need to do the following things first to stay protected:

-- Update to Anniversary edition and switch to default settings.
+- Update to the latest Windows 10 version and switch to default settings.

 - Keep your operating system and installed software updated with the latest versions.